dekelpilli/fit3140a5/README.md

 ### Viewing
 Use `node client-side-reader.js` from the *functions* folder to view data on the firebase.
 This will update with any new morseDecoded pushes.

-### Sensor
-Use `node sensor.js` from the *functions* folder to get data from the Arduino and push to the rawData on the firebase.

-### Authentication
+### Sensor & Authentication
-At first, we attempted to implement authentication via `auth-server.js` and `index.html`, but were unable to compelete it.
+To use the sensor, you must be logged in with a Monash email.
+To do so, run `auth-server.js` in the *functions* and load `localhost:8000`, then log in.
+Once you have logged in with a Monash email, the system will open up the sensor.
+The sensor will automatically connect to the firebase and send the motion information.

+This is handled in `index.html` and `sensor.js`.